 Dantzker cites his own experience in taking a psychological evaluation in Texas, where the state requires only that a psychologist use two personality tests in evaluating a candidate, as an example of how different each state’s standards can be.
 “That’s all they required us to do, basically, is just that,” Dantzker tells Truthout.

-Despite the IACP’s guidelines, there remains no informal consensus as to what protocols and standards should be used and why, or which personality tests, typically in the form of multiple-choice and sentence completion questionnaires, are most appropriate for potential police recruits.
+Despite the Association of Chiefs of Police’s guidelines, there remains no informal consensus as to what protocols and standards should be used and why, or which personality tests, typically in the form of multiple-choice and sentence-completion questionnaires, are most appropriate for potential police recruits.

 “Every psychologist in Texas can choose whatever personality inventories they want to use and can do whatever else they might want to do, all within what the departments are willing to pay for,” Dantzker said.
 “That sets us up for a very, what I consider, inconsistent, unstable protocol and procedure for doing [evaluations].”

 This inconsistency lends itself to a kind of loophole in which one psychologist may determine that an applicant is unsuitable, but another, using a different set of assessment tools, may determine just the opposite, potentially allowing applicants with violent tendencies into police ranks.

 In some cases, according to Dantzker, the candidate, who often must pay for their own evaluation, will seek out a second opinion if an initial evaluation determines the candidate unsuitable.
 In other cases, Dantzker says, the police department itself will seek out a second opinion to make a hire.
 Many departments allow the applicant to simply wait a year before re-applying for a position if an initial evaluation found the candidate unsuitable.